Supplement & Drug Interaction Guide

 Can I take curcumin with ibuprofen?

 Yes.
 Curcumin is a natural anti-inflammatory that works through different pathways (NF-kB) than NSAIDs (COX).
-Studies show curcumin is comparable to ibuprofen for osteoarthritis pain and may allow you to reduce NSAID doses.
+Some small trials suggest curcumin may provide pain relief comparable to ibuprofen for knee osteoarthritis, but the evidence is limited.
+Do not stop or reduce a medically indicated NSAID without talking to your doctor.

 Is omega-3 fish oil safe with NSAIDs?